51Degrees/ip-intelligence-dotnet/README.md

 an 'inconclusive' result if these resources are not provided.

 - Some tests require an 'Enterprise' data file.
 This can be obtained by [purchasing a license](https://51degrees.com/pricing).
-  - Once available, the full path to this data file must be specified in the `IPINTELLIGENCEDATAFILE` environment variable.
-- Tests using the cloud service require resource keys with specific properties to be provided using environment variables:
+- Tests using the cloud service require resource keys with specific properties.
-  - The `SUPER_RESOURCE_KEY` environment variable should be populated with a key that includes all properties.
 A [license](https://51degrees.com/pricing) is required in order to access some properties.

 ## Project documentation